franckbelarch/eyeriss-ultra-accelerator/documentation/eyeriss_ultra_paper.md

 ### 3.3 Processing Element Clusters

 Eyeriss Ultra organizes PEs into clusters of 4 PEs each, allowing weight sharing among PEs within a cluster.
 This clustering reduces the storage requirements for weights and improves energy efficiency.
-As shown in Figure 2, each cluster includes:
+As shown in **Figure 2**, each cluster includes:

 - Shared weight buffer
 - Local activation registers